-With exercising your body also needs more calories and food to stand up to the new demands, but your body secretes too much ghrelin leading you to over eat.
+With exercising your body also needs more calories and food to stand up to the new demands, but your body secretes too much ghrelin leading you to overeat.

 The solution is to get the balance right.
-If a a diet is too restrictive hunger will spoil all the hard work making you over eat, if it is too slack, you still won’t shed pounds.
+If a diet is a too restrictive hunger will spoil all the hard work making you overeat, if it is too slack, you still won’t shed pounds.

 What the plan is describing here is really a typical yo-yo scenario.
 Nothing new about it.
-Ghrelin or not ghrelin, the way to sustainable and safe fat loss is moderate calorie deficit so that your metabolic rate stay high and you keep burning fat while working out, without risk of muscle depletion.
+Ghrelin or not ghrelin, the way to sustainable and safe fat loss is moderate calorie deficit so that your metabolic rate stays high and you keep burning fat while working out, without risk of muscle depletion.

-The bottom line is that while ghrelin and leptin highlighted in the Fat Loss Activation program have their time and place and their mechanism is well documented and the author offers plenty of scientific references, you do not need to be a doctor to know that for progressive and safe fat loss all you need is moderate calorie deficit and not an extreme diet regimen that can only result in metabolic slow down and yo-yo rebounds.
+The bottom line is that while ghrelin and leptin highlighted in the Fat Loss Activation program have their time and place and their mechanism is well documented and the author offers plenty of scientific references, you do not need to be a doctor to know that for progressive and safe fat loss all you need is moderate calorie deficit and not an extreme diet regimen that can only result in a metabolic slowdown and yo-yo rebounds.

 However, the plan gives useful practical tips on how to keep ghrelin and appetite under control, such as:

-- Eating more protein at breakfast time – This is because proteins take longer to process and you’ll feel hungry later and less than if you had eaten a carbs-only based breakfast.
+- Eating more protein at breakfast time – This is because proteins take longer to process and you’ll feel hungry later and less than if you had eaten a carbs-only-based breakfast.

 - Increase Fiber Intake – Broccoli, apples, vegetables, fruits and other foods rich in fiber make you feel full sooner, slowing down ghrelin production and stopping hunger.